Guide to Pedigree Cats: Cat Health

 Persian cats can also suffer from scaly or greasy skin as well as from a fungal infection commonly known as ringworm which can be transmitted to people.
 The breed can also suffer from heart disease, Polycystic Kidney Disease and FIP.

-In some cases the Persian will also suffer from Cryptorchidism where the testicles stay in the body rather than moving into the scrotum which increase the risk of developing testicular cancer.
+In some cases, the Persian will also suffer from Cryptorchidism where the testicles stay in the body rather than moving into the scrotum which increases the risk of developing testicular cancer.
+For more information on the popular breed, explore our guide to Persian cats and kittens.

 Looking after your cat’s health is highly important.
-Keep it protected with Argos Pet Insurance provided by Pinnacle Insurance plc.
+Keep yourself protected from unexpected vet bills with Argos Pet Insurance provided by Pinnacle Insurance plc.
 Explore our cat insurance policies today.